Lisu Lodge eco tours in Northern Thailand

 Putting on life vests at Mae Taeng river

 Surprisingly, when we arrive, I notice some elephants chained at the entrance and see there is an outfit giving elephant river tours in the area.
 I’m a little shocked that this is still a very popular past time here, even though I’m not interested in doing this, I’m intrigued to see where they take the elephants and visitors through the area and easily spot them on the river crossing almost dangerously through water areas (at least I assume it’s dangerous but probably a normal route for the mahouts that navigate the animals through the river.
-For some reason, I feel a little sad that this is still a popular tourist activity that is promoted at this particular station, but I’m sure it is one of many that offer elephant tours in the area.
+I feel that Thailand’s animals should be living a more natural life and not into forced tourism which is sad but reality in many of these tourist venues.

 Elephant rides at Mae Taeng river